 For our final example, let us look at the Japanese word mirror, which is 鏡, read as かがみ (kagami).
 Again, we can write the word with respect to its etymology.
 However, this time, we cannot write it with respect to pronunciation due to pronunciation changes over time because the Japanese word for shadow 影, which we read today as かげ (kage), used to be pronounced as かが (kaga) at the time of coinage of the Japanese word for mirror.
 The word compound that we have is 影見, which is read as かがみ (kagami), and it means seeing a shadow, which is quite poetic.

 I do not advocate writing Japanese with respect to etymology because we can write more concisely following the modern conventions of the language.
-For example, we can write the Japanese word for thunder/lightening using one kanji instead of 4 kana or a combination of 2 kanji and 1 kana.
-Writing Japanese with respect to etymology is, however, an interesting way to see how the etymology of words jumps out at us.
+For example, we can write the Japanese word for thunder/lightening using one kanji instead of 4 kana.
+Writing Japanese with respect to etymology is, however, an interesting exercise to see how the etymology of words jumps out at us.